JakobKSvaneborg/gpaw/doc/tutorialsexercises/energetics/hubbardu/hubbardu.rst

 Scaling the Hubbard correction
 ==============================

-The projection of the orbitals needed to get the atomic orbiatal coccupation matrix is truncated at the augmentation sphere radius (this is beacause GPAW atomic setups typically have a bound state projector and an unbound one).
+The projection of the orbitals needed to get the atomic orbital occupation matrix is truncated at the augmentation sphere radius (this is beacause GPAW atomic setups typically have a bound state projector and an unbound one).
 Due to this truncation the projection of the wavefunctions onto the atomic orbitals is always <1, being at